10 Amazing Ways to Redeem Amex Membership Rewards Points

 Pining for the beaches of Aruba (AUA), Saint Martin (SXM), or elsewhere?
 Transferring your Amex points to British Airways is your answer.

-British Airways uses a distance-based chart, where the number of miles you need to book a flight depends on how many miles you're flying.
-That means short flights are often a bargain – even after a recent price hike for using British Airways Avios on partner airlines like American.
+British Airways uses a distance-based chart, where the number of miles you need to book a flight depends on how many miles you’re flying.
+That means short flights are often a bargain, even down to the typically pricy Caribbean.

 To keep things short and cheap, the best play is flying from East Coast American Airlines hubs like Miami (MIA), Charlotte (CLT), Philadelphia (PHL), or New York City-LaGuardia (LGA).
 British Airways charges for flights per segment, so you'll want to make sure to find nonstop flights on American.